anantvardhan04/jovian-careers/.github/pull_request_template.md

-- [ ] You need to check this before merging.
+- [ ] Develop branch version for PR template.
+You need to check this before merging.